 Use in a similar manner to Sun Butter.
 Avoid if allergic to soy.

 Just add hot water for a nutritious cold-weather snack.
-If your child has a wheat allergy, look for wheat-free brands.
+If your child has a wheat allergy, look for wheat-free or gluten-free brands.

 Healthier than potato chips!
 Not suitable for children with a wheat allergy.

 Contains milk, so not useful for the milk-allergic child, but made in a peanut and tree nut free facility.
 These are available in individual packages.

 Contains milk and wheat, so avoid if allergic to these.
 These are individually packaged and available in bulk.
 A good substitute when the unexpected cupcake shows up.

 Contains wheat.
 A lower sugar cookie option for those unexpected sweet treat appearances in the classroom.

 A high protein (and often high salt) snack made from beef.
 Read the ingredient label, as some versions may contain soy or wheat.
 Choose varieties made from lean beef, not processed meat.

 May contain soy.
 High in protein and flavorful, look for jerkies that are made from 100% lean turkey and have natural ingredients.